Leah Kunkel

 Leah Kunkel (née Cohen; June 15, 1948 – November 26, 2024) was an American singer and attorney.

-She was the younger sister of acclaimed artist, Cass Elliot of The Mamas and The Papas.
+She was the younger sister of acclaimed singer Cass Elliot of The Mamas & The Papas.

 Music career

 Leah Cohen was born on June 15, 1948.
-She was the younger sister of Cass Elliot, best known as a member of the folk rock vocal group the Mamas & the Papas.
+She was the younger sister of Cass Elliot, best known as a member of the folk-rock vocal group the Mamas & the Papas.

 After being signed to Dunhill Records, Kunkel recorded her first record, Billy, under the name Cotton Candy.
 She performed with a few bands and continued growing as a singer and songwriter.
 In 1972, she sang the counter-melody for "From Silver Lake" on Jackson Browne's eponymous debut album.
 Following additional session work with Stephen Bishop, Carly Simon, and Arlo Guthrie in the early 1970s, Kunkel appeared on James Taylor's 1977 album JT.
 That same year, she appeared on Art Garfunkel's album Watermark.
 Garfunkel relied on her vocal harmonies for his subsequent albums Fate for Breakfast (1979), Scissors Cut (1981), and Lefty (1988), and he became something of a mentor to her, helping to get her a recording contract with Columbia Records in 1979.

 In 1979, Kunkel released her first album for Columbia Records, which featured several of her own compositions.
 The self-titled album produced one single, "Step Right Up".
 The following year, she released her second solo album for Columbia, I Run With Trouble.

-In 1980, Kunkel teamed up with Marty Gwinn to form the Coyote Sisters.
+In 1980, Kunkel teamed up with Marty Gwinn and Renée Armand to form the Coyote Sisters.
 In 1984, they released their first album, The Coyote Sisters, on Lorimar Records.
-A follow-up album, Women and Other Visions, was released in 2001.
+A follow-up album (with minimal contributions from Armand), Women and Other Visions, was released in 2001.
 The Coyote Sisters continued to perform with Kunkel, who also continued to appear as a solo performer.